Skip to content

 Default Endpoints

-The default endpoints supplied by AMI are primarily aimed at developers to debug and retrieve information about the JVM state of the AMI session.
+The default endpoints supplied by 3forge are primarily aimed at developers to debug and retrieve information about the JVM state of the 3forge session.

 While some endpoints are publicly available, others require admin or dev access.
 See the below table for a list of the default endpoints and their access requirements.